How to Integrate Applications

 After setting, click "Save".

-Step 4: Set up the action to create an event in Google Calendar
+Step 4: Set up the action to create a schedule in Google Calendar

-Next, to set up Google Calendar, click "Create Event".
+Next, to set up Google Calendar, click "Create Schedule".

 When the following screen is displayed, please check the settings.